mohitsindhuthegreat/toen-gen/replit.md

 **2025-07-16**:
 - ✅ Fixed unique token generation issue by adding randomization to protobuf fields
 - ✅ Added complete like feature with frontend tab and backend API endpoint
-- ✅ Processed credentials file to generate tokens for IND server (3 tokens successfully generated)
+- ✅ Processed credentials file to generate tokens for IND server (5 tokens successfully generated)
 - ✅ Fixed popup closing issues and network timeouts
 - ✅ Token generation speed optimized to under 1 second
+- ✅ Enhanced like system to send 500 likes using all available tokens
+- ✅ Verified all tokens are working correctly with 100% success rate
+- ✅ Confirmed API endpoints are functional and responding properly

 ## System Architecture